gabrieljones/Tsunami/README.md

 - Out of lives does not disable player from sending waves.
 - Resetting to Ocean should run setup maybe, and start fresh?
 (Refresh lives on Blink)
 - Waves of the same color will cancel eachother out.
+- Large wholes in the ocean (3-4+ tiles) will create continuous wave generators.